-- Off the Page (open as of Dec.
-3)
+- Off the Page

-Dining on Buena Vista Street
+Dining on Buena Vista Street (through March 14, 2021)

+You can use Mobile Order at Award Wieners and Smokejumpers Grill, but pay in person if you want your Legacy Passholder discount.
 The following quick-service restaurants, table-service restaurants and vending carts are open on Buena Vista Street:

 - Smokejumpers Grill - Get your tasty American classics for lunch and dinner with a streamlined menu of burgers, fries, onion rings, shakes and craft beer.
 The primary way to place your order at this dining location is through Mobile Order on the Disneyland app.

 - Award Wieners - Have you missed your Disneyland corn dogs?
 Us too!
 The wait is over as corn dogs take the stage at this Hollywood Land hot dog stand!
 Mobile Order is recommended.

-Guests with proof of reservations may enter the Simba Lot even if entry is paused.
+Guests with proof of dining reservations may enter the Simba Lot even if entry is paused.
 If Buena Vista Street is at capacity, guests with proof of reservation may enter Buena Vista Street with their full party an hour before the reservation.
 Same-day reservations may be made if there are cancellations.
-Admittedly, those will be hard to come by.
+Admittedly, those same-day reservations will be hard to come by.

 Mobile Wait List

 Don't rush to Mobile Order food at Buena Vista Street until you have entered the area.
-Having a mobile food order will not grant you access if the land is at capacity.
+Having a mobile food order will not grant you access if the land hits capacity.
 Nobody likes cold food or missing a pick-up window!
 The exception is once you have entered Buena Vista Street, if you have joined any Mobile Wait Lists for Carthay Circle or a store, you may leave the area and return to Buena Vista Street once you receive a text.

 Will you be visiting Buena Vista Street?
 What are you most looking forward to?
 Drop us a line in comments below and share your excitement!